logo Schiller Tuning

 • Flexibility for advanced features like traction control, stability systems, and hybrid integration.

-Bosch’s ME7 system was one of the first widely adopted torque-based ECUs, setting the foundation for modern powertrain management.
+Bosch’s ME7 system was one of the first widely adopted torque based ECUs, setting the foundation for modern powertrain management. you can find this model in german cars like BMW, VAG…

 13. Challenges and Future Directions